 The old man looked at the two bickering men and declared, “That’s the tradition.”

 The richness of Judaic tradition and the endurance of the Jewish people have less to do with a strict adherence to ancient customs and more to do with a general discontent with the status quo and a never-ending search for truth; a quest fueled by the questions we ask and the answers we seek.

-Jews the world over are in the midst of the week-long celebration of Passover.
-The holiday began last Monday night, March 25, with the Passover Seder, defined by many as being the classic Jewish experience.
-The Seder opens with four questions asked by the youngest participant at the table.
+The Passover Seder (which this year will be held on Monday and Tuesday evening, March 25 and 26) is the classic Jewish experience.
+It begins with four questions asked by the youngest participant at the table.
 The time-honored ritual continues as the leader reads through the haggadah, answering each of the child’s questions while family and friends experience the Exodus story by tasting the Israelites’ suffering: their tears (salt water), the bitterness of their servitude (horseradish)—even the mortar they used to build Pharaoh’s store-cities (chopped apple and nut salad).

 The world is in constant motion.
 Styles change, sensibilities and customs come in and out of vogue.
 And what is right for one generation may be wrong for the next.